andymckay/readmes/for-reports.md

 ## Feedback

-* I'm bad at hiding my emotions visually.
+* I'm tend to show my emotions visually, this can be good and bad.
-* I'd like to know how you like feedback, good and bad.
+* I'd like to know how you like feedback and try to follow that.
-* I tend to find good feedback a bit embarrasing.
+* I tend to find receiving good feedback a bit embarrasing.
-* I find I need to process feedback that might be construed as negative.
-I welcome it and need more of it, but admit it might take me time to process some times.
+* I welcome feedback that might be construed as negative.
+I will admit it might take me time to process some times.

 ## Meetings

-* Has a clear agenda circulated before hand.
+* I will try to circulate a clear agenda before hand.
-* Has working notes that everyone in the meeting can collaborate on in the meeting.
+* If relevant I want a meeting to have working notes that everyone in the meeting can collaborate on.
-* Clear purpose and action items coming out of the meeting.
+* I like clear purpose and action items coming out of the meeting.
+* I might reject a meeting that doesn't have some of those features.